gerrie-myburgh/source-scanner/README.md

 ## Problem that the plugin tries to address
 Developers that uses the agile methodology have a documentation problem.
 Agile does not mean no documentation , but only the necessary documentation.
-To enable the developer to minimise the work required to be able to show how business requirements are solved tools are needed.
+To enable the developer to minimise the work required to be able to show how business requirements are met and solved, tools are required.

 The simplest solution from a developer point of view is to document the business requirement solution in the code itself.
 The ideal place to do this is in the block and line comments of the source code.
 What you then need are tools to extract these comments and correlate